Tinob/Ishiiruka/Readme.md

 able to build Dolphin on Windows but have not been tested and are not recommended to be used.
 Git and Windows 10 SDK 10.0.10586.0 must be installed.

-An installer can be created by using the `Installer_x64.nsi` script in the Installer directory.
+An installer can be created by using the `Installer.nsi` script in the Installer directory.
 This will require the Nullsoft Scriptable Install System (NSIS) to be installed.
 Creating an installer is not necessary to run Dolphin since the Binary directory contains a working Dolphin distribution.